3 Reasons Marketers Turn to Artificial Intelligence in Advertising

 Just as advertisers are looking to increase their ability to effectively reach & captivate their audiences, so they are looking to do so more cost effectively.
 In this endeavor, 40% of marketers are using artificial intelligence to improve the efficiency of their campaign planning & media spending.

-With respect to spending specifically, 39% of marketers already leverage AI to aid in media buying optimization, and another 31% are planning to in the near future.
+Concerning spending specifically, 39% of marketers already leverage AI to aid in media buying optimization, and another 31% are planning to in the near future.
 Soon, 70% of marketers will rely on AI to stretch their marketing dollars as far as possible.

 The Disengaged Minority